It's a beautiful Saturday morning in August. You roll out of bed,

-whatever you find at the markets will be fresh and grown with care.
+whatever you find at the markets will likely be fresh and grown with care.
+As with any fresh produce, be sure to wash any item you buy prior to consuming it.

 Can't get up early enough?
 Take a virtual stroll through markets across